List of number-one singles of 2000 (Canada)

 Madonna spent the most weeks at number one in Canada during 2000: nine weeks on the RPM chart and 14 weeks on the Nielsen SoundScan chart.

-This is a list of Canada's number-one singles of 2000.
+The following tables list Canada's number-one singles of 2000.

 RPM Singles Chart

 RPM was a Canadian magazine that published the best-performing singles of Canada from 1964 to 2000.
 The final RPM chart was issued on 6 November 2000, when the magazine ceased publication.
-After 6 November, the number-one singles in Canada were compiled by the American-based music sales tracking company, Nielsen SoundScan.
-The chart is compiled every Wednesday and is published by Jam!
-Canoe on Thursdays.
+After 6 November, the number-one singles in Canada were compiled by the American-based music sales tracking company Nielsen SoundScan.

-Sixteen songs reached number one in Canada during 2000.
+Sixteen songs reached number one on the RPM singles chart during 2000.
 Eiffel 65 had the first number-one hit of the year with "Blue (Da Ba Dee)", and O-Town finished the year at number one with "Liquid Dreams".
 Ten artists topped the Canadian chart for the first time this year: Christina Aguilera, Backstreet Boys, soulDecision, Thrust, NSYNC, Third Eye Blind, The Product G&B, Sonique, and the Moffatts.
-Backstreet Boys and NSYNC were the two acts that reached number one with more than one single in 2000.
+NSYNC was the only act that reached number one with more than one single in 2000.
+However, with data from the Nielsen SoundScan chart included, Madonna and Backstreet Boys also achieved multiple number-one hits.

 Because RPM ceased publication in November, no year-end chart for Canada exists for 2000.
 In terms of weeks spent at number one, Madonna was the most successful act, topping the RPM Singles Chart for nine weeks in September, October, and November with "Music".
 Backstreet Boys earned the second-highest tally, eight weeks, with "Show Me the Meaning of Being Lonely" and "Shape of My Heart".
 Britney Spears had a six-week number-one hit with "Oops!...
 I Did It Again" while NSYNC, Sonique, and Matchbox Twenty spent five issues at number one with their number-one songs.
 Savage Garden and Third Eye Blind stayed four and three weeks at the summit, respectively.
 Three Canadian acts peaked at number one in 2000: soulDecision, Thrust, and the Moffats.

 Christina Aguilera topped the RPM chart for three nonconsecutive weeks with "What a Girl Wants".

 Third Eye Blind stayed at number one for three issues in March and April with "Never Let You Go".

 "Oops!...
 I Did It Again" gave Britney Spears her second RPM number-one hit in May.

 "Bang Bang Boom" by Canadian band the Moffatts spent one week at number one on RPM in August 2000.